-British 'deputy PM 'caught up in porn claims
+British 'deputy PM' caught up in porn claims

 Green is already the subject of a government investigation after he was accused by journalist Kate Maltby of making unwanted advances toward her during a meeting in 2015.
 Green has described those allegations as "completely untrue" and "deeply hurtful."

-The latest revelations follow a story in story in the Sunday Times last month alleged that "extreme" pornographic material had been found on Green's computer.
+The latest revelations follow a story in the Sunday Times last month alleged that "extreme" pornographic material had been found on Green's computer.

-Green denied the stroy when it was published, saying it was "completely untrue and comes from a tainted and untrustworthy source."
+Green denied the story when it was published, saying it was "completely untrue and comes from a tainted and untrustworthy source."

 Lewis says was surprised at Green's denial, and had come forward in support of the Sunday Times source, another senior retired police officer.
 Lewis said he carried out the raid at Green's office and examined the computer himself.